Education & Certification

 What devices can I use to access the course?

 APIC Education Online is a web-based resource, so it is accessible on any device at any time.
 The learning dashboard is a mobile-responsive website that will automatically change based on the device on which it's being viewed.
-While our newer and recently revised courses are mobile-friendly, online courses have typically been built using Adobe Flash, which is not compatible on all mobile devices.
+While our newer and recently revised courses can be viewed on mobile devices (phones and tablets), online courses have typically been built using Adobe Flash or contain a significant amount of data, neither of which are compatible on all mobile devices.
 APIC is making a conscious effort to ensure future courses are able to be played on multiple devices, not just desktop or laptop computers.

 Minimum Internet Bandwidth